-Trello Custom Fields & Amazing Fields Comparison
+Trello Custom Fields vs Amazing Fields: What’s the Difference?

 The biggest difference is that Amazing Fields gives you a wide range of field types to work with and can be used for free for simple use cases.
 So, it’s a very common way to add structured data to Trello cards.
 Trello’s native Custom Fields are great too, but they are only available on Trello’s paid plans.

-Price Comparison
+Pricing Comparison

 Feature Comparison

-| Features | Trello Custom Fields | AMF Free | AMF Essential | AMF Advanced | AMF Ultimate | |
+Features | Trello Custom Fields | AMF Free | AMF Essential | AMF Advanced | AMF Ultimate |

 | Field Types | Core Fields (Text, Number, Date, Checkbox, Single Dropdown) | ✅ | ✅ | ✅ | ✅ | ✅ |

-| Progress Bars | ❌ | ✅ | ✅ | ✅ | ✅ | |
+Progress Bars | ❌ | ✅ | ✅ | ✅ | ✅ |

-| Multi-Select Dropdowns | ❌ | ❌ | ✅ | ✅ | ✅ | |
+Multi-Select Dropdowns | ❌ | ❌ | ✅ | ✅ | ✅ |

-| Formulas & Calculations | ❌ | ❌ | ✅ | ✅ | ✅ | |
+Formulas & Calculations | ❌ | ❌ | ✅ | ✅ | ✅ |

-| Card Reference Fields | ❌ | ❌ | ❌ | ✅ | ✅ | |
+Card Reference Fields | ❌ | ❌ | ❌ | ✅ | ✅ |

 | Display & Styling | Visibility Controls (front/back, per card) | ✅ | ✅ | ✅ | ✅ | ✅ |

-| Conditional Styling | ❌ | ✅ | ✅ | ✅ | ✅ | |
+Conditional Styling | ❌ | ✅ | ✅ | ✅ | ✅ |

-| Section Headers & Tabs | ❌ | ❌ | ✅ | ✅ | ✅ | |
+Section Headers & Tabs | ❌ | ❌ | ✅ | ✅ | ✅ |

 | Admin & Limits | Field Permissions (view/edit) | ❌ | ❌ | ❌ | ❌ | ✅ |

-| Field Limits (per board) | 50 | 3 | 10 | 25 | 50+ |
+Field Limits (per board) | 50 | 3 | 10 | 25 | 50+ |

 Nuances and key differences

-When you just need simple, native fields: Trello Custom Fields are built-in, filterable, and can be used with Trello’s Automation feature.
+- When you just need simple, native fields: Trello Custom Fields are built-in, filterable, and can be used with Trello’s Automation feature.
 Great for straightforward text, numbers, dates, and single-select dropdowns.

-When you need “database-like” cards or math: Amazing Fields adds several more field types that Trello doesn’t provide natively.
-Including advanced capabilities like progress bars, using formulas for calculations,referencing cards between each other, and multi-select dropdowns.
+- When you need “database-like” cards or math: Amazing Fields adds several more field types that Trello doesn’t provide natively.
+Including advanced capabilities like progress bars, using formulas for calculations, referencing cards between each other, and multi-select dropdowns.

-Field Limits: Trello enforces hard limits for Custom Fields per board (50).
+- Field Limits: Trello enforces hard limits for Custom Fields per board (50).
 Amazing Fields is only constrained by Trello’s storage quotas and will warn if you exceed them.
 We don’t know what this limit is exactly, but we have seen use cases using Amazing Fields with more than 50 fields.

 Using both together: Wrapping Custom Fields